mcraiha/AUDALF/SPECIFICATIONS.md

 Strings are basically stored as byte arrays.
 See [ASCII](https://en.wikipedia.org/wiki/ASCII), [UTF-8](https://en.wikipedia.org/wiki/UTF-8), [UTF-16](https://en.wikipedia.org/wiki/UTF-16) and [UTF-32](https://en.wikipedia.org/wiki/UTF-32) for definitions.

-Only valid strings SHOULD be used, e.g. invalid surrogate pairs SHOULD NOT end in AUDALF.
+Only valid strings SHOULD be used, e.g. invalid surrogate pairs SHOULD NOT be stored in AUDALF.

 #### Single variables